 As for transition planning, the proposed rule would mandate that advisers have a plan of transition that specifically accounts for the possible winding down of the adviser’s business, or the transition of the adviser’s business to others, in the event the adviser is unable to continue providing advisory services.
 The newly proposed rule is part of a larger on-going SEC initiative aimed at modernizing and enhancing regulatory safeguards for the investment management industry.
 The SEC has concluded that all investment advisers share certain fundamental operational risks arising from internal and external business continuity events.
 The overall concern is that all SEC registered investment advisers must have operational procedures and policies that manage the risks associated with business continuity and transition, and which increase the likelihood that clients are not harmed in the event of a significant disruption in their adviser’s operations.

 The proposed SEC Rule --Rule 206(4)-4 under the Investment Advisers Act of 1940-- would make it unlawful for an SEC registered investment adviser to provide investment advice unless the adviser adopts and implements a written business continuity and transition plan addressing all required elements, and reviews that plan at least annually.
 The Rule proposal, which now proceeds to a comment period, has implications outside the asset management industry.
 For example, investment fiduciaries who regularly engage investment advisers and managers, such as trustees for ERISA plans or private foundations, should also take note.
-As part of their fiduciary responsibilities in selecting and monitoring outside advisers, investment fiduciaries must be aware of their advisors’ business continuity and transition plans and, if the proposed SEC rule becomes final, be in a position to assess the content and effectiveness of those plans relative to their own requirements and expectations in the event of a disruption in their advisers’ operations.
+As part of their fiduciary responsibilities in selecting and monitoring outside advisers, investment fiduciaries must be aware of their advisers’ business continuity and transition plans and, if the proposed SEC rule becomes final, be in a position to assess the content and effectiveness of those plans relative to their own requirements and expectations in the event of a disruption in their advisers’ operations.

 This alert is provided by Calfee, Halter & Griswold LLP for education and information purposes only.
 This alert is not intended to provide legal advice on specific subjects.
 The resolution of legal issues depends upon the specific facts of a particular situation and the laws involved and prior results do not guarantee a similar outcome.
 This alert may be considered advertising under applicable laws.
 Some links within this alert may lead to web sites.
 Calfee, Halter & Griswold LLP does not necessarily sponsor, endorse or otherwise approve of the materials appearing in such sites.
 All trademarks and copyrighted material are the property of their respective owners and the use of such material in this alert, articles, or by Calfee, Halter & Griswold LLP is for informational purposes only and does not indicate sponsorship or endorsement by the trademark or copyright holder of either Calfee or the content of this alert.